 They usually present as cortical tumours with a cystic component and vivid contrast enhancement.
 Features of slow growth may be present, such as no surrounding oedema and scalloping of the overlying bone.
 A reactive dural involvement expressed by a dural tail sign can be found.
 Calcifications are rare.

-They are rare tumours accounting for only approximately 1% of primary brain tumours 2-3.
+They are rare tumours accounting for only ~ 1% of primary brain tumours 2-3.

-Typically these tumours are found in young patients (children or young adults), and as they have a predilection for the temporal lobe, they most frequently present with seizures ( 71-78% of cases ) 1,2.
+Typically these tumours are found in young patients (children or young adults), and as they have a predilection for the temporal lobe, they most frequently present with seizures (~ 75% of cases ) 1,2.
 Other findings include dizziness, and headache or rarely patients are asymptomatic 5.